jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 ### Tidy Data Study

 #### Recombining the original data set
 We downloaded the UCI HAR data set on 2014-12-20.
 Since the data set is spread over a number of separate files, it was necessary to reassemble the data set.
-We combined the subjects, the observations, and the list of activities [using the files subject_*.txt, X_*.txt, and y_*.txt] into a single data.frame, then applied the column names and factored the activity column using the provided activity labels(the features.txt and activity_labels.txt files).
+We combined the subjects, the observations, and the list of activities [using the files subject_*.txt, X_*.txt, and y_*.txt] into a single data.frame, then applied the column names and factored the activity column using the provided activity labels (the features.txt and activity_labels.txt files).
 We repeated this for both the train and test subsets and then combined the subsets into a final data.frame.

-This recombination produces a data set with a number of characterics of a tidy data set.
+This recombination produces a data set with a number of characterics of tidy data.
 Each observation is in a single row.
 Each variable is in a single column.
 Also, since the train and test subsets are merely subsets of the same kind of data, it is appropriate to combine them into a single table.

 #### Removing some columns
-To produce the designed subset of only mean and std variables, we removed all columns that whose original name did not contain -std or -mean.
+To produce the designed subset of only mean and std variables, we removed all columns where the original name did not contain -std or -mean.
 This method deliberately excludes a number of columns with 'mean' in the name because they are not actually mean values.
 This includes variables containing "meanFreq" and the variables which begin with "angle."
+We also retained the subject and activity columns.

 #### Tidying up the column names
 explain why the names are descriptive